GG-Muniz/FlavorLab/backend/tests/COMPREHENSIVE_TEST_SUITE_SUMMARY.md

 - **Scalability**: Tests designed to grow with the system
 - **Quality**: Professional-grade testing standards

-The test suite ensures that the FlavorLab backend is **stable, secure, and reliable** for the intelligent cooking platform, providing users with a robust and trustworthy system for ingredient matching, health recommendations, and flavor analysis.
+The test suite ensures that the HealthLab backend is **stable, secure, and reliable** for the intelligent nutrition platform, providing users with a robust and trustworthy system for ingredient matching, health recommendations, and flavor analysis.

-**🎯 The FlavorLab backend MVP is now fully tested and ready for production deployment!**
+**🎯 The HealthLab backend MVP is now fully tested and ready for production deployment!**